 The Associate of Applied Science Degree in Surgical Technology will be awarded to successful graduates of the 24-month program.
-Qualified graduates may apply to the National Board for Surgical Technology and Surgical Assisting (NBSTSA) for the National Certifying Examination and become a Certified Surgical Technologist.
+Qualified graduates may apply to the Association of Surgical Technologies® for the National Certifying Examination and become a Certified Surgical Technologist.
+Baseline competencies for Surgical Technology